If a theory contains words that sound educated, as caloric deficit and caloric surplus, it doesn’t mean it’s correct.

 Too much exercise or overtraining.

 The body will be in a state of increased cortisol secretion which directly lowers testosterone and growth hormone levels.
-Testosteron along with HGH induce protein synthesis.
+Testosterone along with HGH induces protein synthesis.
 Lowered testosterone = lower protein synthesis.
 Additionally, cortisol increases the cells’ resistance to insulin.
-This means that insulin in normal levels can’t adequately get inside the cells to do its job.
+This means that insulin at normal levels can’t adequately get inside the cells to do its job.
 The body will start releasing more insulin because the cells resist it.
 Increased insulin will result in decreased growth hormone.
-Hormones are interconnected system.
+Hormones are interconnected systems.
 “I lose motivation to work out.”

 Directing hormones

 Dietary fats do not elevate insulin by themselves.
 Carbs do.
-Proteins cause a rise in insulin in normal levels.
-If you get 200 calories from carbs, insulin will raise dramatically.
-If you get 200 calories from just protein without fats, insulin will raise but not dramatically.
+Proteins cause a rise in insulin too but not as much as carbs do.
+If you get 200 calories from carbs, insulin will rise dramatically.
+If you get 200 calories from just protein without fats, insulin will rise but not dramatically.

-Insulin will not wait to do a calculation at the end of the day to see if you’ve been in a “surplus” or “deficit”.
+Insulin doesn’t wait to do a calculation at the end of the day to see if you’ve been in a “surplus” or “deficit”.
 It acts immediately.

 Insulin is not a “bad” hormone.
-High insulin is a bad condition.
-Carbs are not the only thing from food that cause insulin spikes.
-We’ll talk in another occasion for this.
+Frequently high insulin is a bad condition.
+Carbs are not the only thing from food that causes insulin spikes.
+We’ll talk on another occasion about this.

-By getting a good amount of protein and fats during the day (minimal carb intake, 40 grams max) your body will function in a different way and it will use calories differently.
+By getting a good amount of protein and fats during the day (minimal carb intake, 40 grams max) your body will function differently and it will use calories differently.
 Even if you don’t exercise.
 This way of dieting is infinitely better than carb-dense diets even for a person that doesn’t work out.
-But working out and nutrition complement each other and their effect, body and health-wise are by far greater.
+But training and nutrition complement each other and their effect, body and health-wise is greater by far.

 An example

-If the same person gets 3000 calories through fats, a moderate amount of protein and very little carbs, his body will treat those calories entirely differently.
+If the same person gets 3000 calories through fats, a moderate amount of protein, and very little carbs, his body will treat those calories entirely differently.
 Result?
 More energy.
-The body will burn energy instead of storing it.
+The body will produce energy instead of storing it.
 Alertness.
 His body will work towards burning the extra body fat.
 This alone could contribute to a drastic difference in his energy level.
-Here too we could say he’s in a caloric surplus because he gets more than he burns.
-But he will lose weight.
+You might say that he is in a caloric surplus because he is eating more than he is expending, but that would not be true because the degree of caloric expenditure is not the same in these two examples, but drastically different.
+As of the changes in diet, his body in the latter example is not oriented to storage.
+There will therefore be more material for tissue repair and a greater inclination to expend dietary fat and body fat.
+This leads to weight loss even though the calories are the same as in the bad diet example.
+One of the weight loss effects is appetite regulation.

-And if he were to start working out regularly, he would build muscle mass while burning fat, during a calorie DEFICIT or calorie SURPLUS!
+And if he were to start working out regularly, he would build muscle mass while burning fat, regardless of whether someone thinks it’s a DEFICIT or SURPLUS!

 What do we eat and in what ratios, is much more important than how much do we eat.